 - This course will cover the fundamentals of film making, and you will achieve an overall understanding of the business of film by following the film making cycle from the acquisition of the original rights to the underlying material, the legal and financing process through the period of pre-production and shoot to its completion, it's delivery, both physical and legal, the sales and marketing and distribution of the film.
 In short, the course will provide the student with a unique overview of the whole of the film production process.

 - We have constructed a viewing, dubbing and grading theatre which will allow you to complete and screen your films in a professional environment, ensuring that you can achieve the best result.

 - Our department has Superb facilities and resources for practical work in film and television: 3 Camera High Definition television studio and gallery with chroma key and auto-cue capability; 30 editing systems - Avid Media Composer, Adobe Premiere Pro and Final Cut Pro software; 50 industry standard HD cameras – P2 and AVCHD formats; DSLR and GoPro cameras available.

 - Students on this course will have access to superb facilities and resources for practical work in drama and theatre: three rehearsal studios, each with flexible technical facilities; 2 large professionally-equipped studios with digital lighting rigs controlled via ETC Congo and Strand Lighting consoles, Yamaha and Soundcraft PAs, Sanyo AV systems and Strand lighting and two NXAMP; and costume and wardrobe facilities.

-- The Sound and Screen archive at the National Library of Wales offers an unrivalled source of material relating to Wales and its people.
+- The Sound and Screen archive at the National Library of Wales offers an unrivaled source of material relating to Wales and its people.